TheAcharya/Airlift/README.md

 To send data to Airtable, users or applications need to write custom code using libraries that connect with Airtable's API.
 For normal end-users who aren’t developers, this can be an extremely challenging endeavor.
 For most users, Airtable’s [CSV import extension](https://support.airtable.com/docs/csv-import-extension) could be sufficient.

-However, there are plenty of advance Airtable users who would like to send and sync data to Airtable in express and transparent fashion.
+However, there are plenty of advance Airtable users who would like to send and sync data to Airtable in automated and transparent fashion.
 This is where **Airlift**  comes into play.

 ## Installation